ratwolfzero/hopalong_python/README.md

 Where (p) is a constant parameter that remains the same within each of these sets.

 Instead, you may observe high-density cycles, characterized by a relatively small number of pixels being hit repeatedly.
-This suggests that in these cases, the system may settle into a periodic orbit, where the density of hits sums to the total number of iterations, assuming no outliers or other anomalies.
+This suggests that in these cases, the system may settle into a periodic orbit.
 Additionally, it seems that certain of these "high-density cycle pixels" lie at the boundaries of the attractor extents.

-For example, with parameter set (3), we observe the 3-cycles: ((0, 0)), ((0, p)), and ((p, p)).
-At least with my programs [:-)]
+For example, with parameter set (3), we observe the 3-cycles: ((0, 0)), ((0, p)), and ((p, p)) and the pixel desity is num/3

 So If you want to experiment with this, it is recommend that you reduce the total number of pixels by reducing the image resolution (e.g. 100x100) in order to achieve a better visual representation of the pixels bordering the minimum and maximum extents of the trajectory.